 Hands-On Activities—students can participate in various hands-on activities, including framing, carpentry, glass cutting, masonry, and many others; and

-Informational—local educational programs and industry associations will be handing out information about their programs and services to youth that might be interested in the industry.
+Informational—local educational programs and industry associations hand out information about their programs and services to youth that might be interested in the industry.